hariprasad-dcube/gpg-encrypt-decrypt-s3-file/README.md

-# PGP Encrypt Decrypt For S3 File with Lambda
+# GPG Encrypt Decrypt For S3 File with Lambda
 GnuPG with AWS Lambda - To Encrypt and Decrypt S3 File

 ## Gnup Setup